'I'm lucky where I'm at': Sask. woman intends to stay in Sarasota amid Hurricane Milton

 "I'm lucky where I'm at.
 I have good hurricane shutters up around the house.
 I'm hoping I don't get floodwaters—I'm far enough from the bay," Nykiforuk said.

-According to Bob Robichaud, a meteorologist with the Canadian Hurricane Centre, the primary concern with Hurricane Milton is the storm surge.
+According to Bob Robichaud, a meteorologist with the Canadian Hurricane Centre, the primary concern with Hurricane Milton is the storm surge — a rise in sea levels resulting from the atmospheric pressure changes and winds from a major storm.

 "One of the deadliest things is the storm surge.
-So people remaining along the coastline, if there are any—and we are getting reports that there are some—are looking at a 10-12 foot storm surge," Robichaud explained.
+So people remaining along the coastline, if there are any—and we are getting reports that there are some—are looking at a 10 to 12 foot storm surge," Robichaud said.

 Windy and rainy conditions on a deserted street in downtown Tampa, Fla., during the approach of Hurricane Milton, Wednesday, Oct.
 9, 2024.
 (AP Photo/Rebecca Blackwell)